Mieron-HH/alx-system_engineering-devops/0x00-shell_basics/README.md

 >>> 103-commas
 	=> ls -amp
 	- lists all the files and directories of the current directory, separated by commas (,)

+>>> school.mgc
+	=> 0 string SCHOOL school
+	- a magic file that can be used with the command file to detect School data files that always contain the string SCHOOL at offset 0